 It's a common problem among runners and other athletes, but you don't necessarily have to be physically active to develop plantar fasciitis.
 Obesity can also strain the plantar fascia to trigger plantar fasciitis, as can regularly wearing high heels or shoes with no arch support.

-At Optima Foot and Ankle, Dr. Schweger offers a range of plantar fasciitis solutions.
+Optima Foot and Ankle offers a range of plantar fasciitis solutions.
 Your treatment may include:

 The same treatments are often very effective for heel spur pain, too.
 In the vast majority of cases, surgery isn’t necessary.

 The team at Optima Foot and Ankle can help with plantar fasciitis, bone spurs, and all the other causes of foot and ankle pain.
 Use the online booking tool or call Optima Foot and Ankle to schedule an appointment today.